collective-soundworks-workshops/201902-Coloured-Light-Live/README.md

 # Coloured Light Live

+The application allows an audience of about 6 to 24 people (without any mandatory limit) to play with lights and forms appearing on a squared projection screen.
+It is loosely inspired by the *Farbenlichtspiele* created at the Bauhaus in Weimar in the 1920th and based on the [Soundworks](https://github.com/collective-soundworks/soundworks) framework.

 To install the application (requires `node.js` and optionally `git`):
 * check out the repository using `git` or download and unzip the code
 * open a shell/terminal and change the current directory to the downloaded (unzipped) project directory